TUMxLegRobotics/landing_page/content/en/docs/electronics-engineer/_index.md

 Have you seen capabilites of [MIT mini cheetah](https://youtu.be/xNeZWP5Mx9s?si=x8OoohQQlFV-ZDrr).
 What do you think, how important was the actuator design for this?
 What if I told you that these technologies are nothing fancy, and are being used all over the place?
 Ok ok, it **does** require some work, and experiance ;- *to do things right*, but what doesn't?
 So, not scared away yet?
 Check their actuator paper[[1]](https://fab.cba.mit.edu/classes/865.18/motion/papers/mit-cheetah-actuator.pdf).
 Or the [Thesis](https://dspace.mit.edu/handle/1721.1/118671) from the Ben Ketz(yeap, one student who built this actuator!)

 You know, at some point just working with regular PCBs gets boring?!
 How to make it interesting you ask?
 Ha, make it juuuucy :D Ok, basically powerful.
 You know, its physics baby.
-Devels advocate they say, how else to justify [this torture - get all the juice out of it!!](https://build-its-inprogress.blogspot.com/2018/07/fixed-noise-and-thermal-testing.html).
+Devels advocate they say, how else to justify [this torture !!](https://build-its-inprogress.blogspot.com/2018/07/fixed-noise-and-thermal-testing.html).

 **What you will gain:**